mythril-forge/vanilla-spells/spells/level-4/conjure-knowbot-ua.md

 ---

 ## Description
-You touch a single computerized device or computer system to conjure a knowbot&mdash;a partially sentient piece of software imprinted with vestiges of your own skills and computer abilities.
+You touch a single computerized device or computer system to conjure a knowbot—a partially sentient piece of software imprinted with vestiges of your own skills and computer abilities.
 For the duration of the spell, you can use a bonus action to have the knowbot execute a computer-related task that would normally require an action.
-The knowbot makes Intelligence Ability Checks using your ability score and proficiency bonuses (including your proficiency with hacking tools, if applicable).
+The knowbot makes Intelligence ability checks using your ability score and proficiency bonuses (including your proficiency with hacking tools, if applicable).

 You have a limited telepathic bond with the knowbot, out to a range of 500 feet from the device or system where the knowbot was conjured.
 If you move beyond this range, the knowbot disappears in `2d4` rounds, as if the duration of the spell had expired.